radrich/richarmstrong.net/_posts/2023-05-17-bloom-avalanche-summit-mural.md

 title: Bloom
 subtitle: Avalanche Summit II Mural
 image: 'img/avalanche-ii-mural/thumb.jpg'
-desc: "Bloom was painted using Posca paint markers—black, white, and luminescent red—at the Poble Espanyol, Barcelona, during the Avalanche Summit II in 2023.
+description: "Bloom was painted using Posca paint markers—black, white, and luminescent red—at the Poble Espanyol, Barcelona, during the Avalanche Summit II in 2023.
 It measures roughly 3 x 2 metres.
 The mural took 6 hours to complete.
 It was the first time imagery from The Doodleverse has appeared in real life."
 categories: ['Projects', 'Illustration']
 tags: ['Doodleverse', 'Clients', 'Mural', 'IRL']
 background_color: "black"